 Brief Description

-This page is devoted to raising freshwater Angelfish (we have pages dedicated to saltwater Angelfish too; continue reading) and contains hundreds of answers!
-Some answers can be found directly in the article and some answers are located within the comments under the article.
-We'd love to hear about your Angels, so submit your story at the bottom of this page!
-Also visit the following pages too (they will open in new tab/window): Breeding Freshwater Angelfish, (another kind of Angelfish) Pterophyllum leopoldi profile, Pterophyllum scalare profile and forum, (again, another kind of Angelfish) Pterophyllum altum, Tim's article on breeding and saltwater Angelfish link is: Keyhole Angelfish - this profile offers links to other marine angelfish!
+This page is all about raising freshwater Angelfish (we also have sections for saltwater Angelfish, keep reading).
+We have many answers here!
+Some are within the article, and others are in the comments below.
+We’d love to hear your experiences with Angelfish!
+Share your story at the bottom of the page.
+Also, check out these pages (they open in a new tab or window): Breeding Freshwater Angelfish, (another Angelfish) Pterophyllum leopoldi profile, Pterophyllum scalare profile and forum, (another Angelfish) Pterophyllum altum, Tim’s breeding article, and the saltwater Angelfish link: Keyhole Angelfish – this profile also links to other marine Angelfish!

 Introduction and short history

-Angelfish (Pterophyllum scalare) are popular tropical freshwater aquarium fish, it’s a pleasure to take care of them, and additionally they are considered one of the most beautiful species of tropical freshwater aquarium fish.
-Angels often look outside their tank, they may react to various stimuli such as hands in an aquarium, persons standing nearby, and each specimen has its own personality.
-This species is one of the first fish which were transported from South America to the rest of the world, they were brought to Europe around 1820 and they were bred in captivity for the first time in 1930 in the United States.
-Angelfish are highly demanded and are for sale in almost every pet store, however there are many misunderstandings and mistakes made by aquarists including lack of knowledge, compatibility issues or ignorance, so let’s explain how to look after these fish properly.
+Angelfish (Pterophyllum scalare) are popular tropical freshwater aquarium fish that are a joy to care for and are also known as one of the most beautiful freshwater species.
+These fish often notice what’s happening outside their tank and may react to hands in the water or people nearby.
+Each Angelfish has its own unique personality.
+Originally from South America, Angelfish were first brought to Europe around 1820 and bred in captivity for the first time in 1930 in the United States.
+Angelfish are widely available in pet stores, but many aquarists still make common mistakes due to lack of knowledge, compatibility issues, or misinformation.
+Let’s go over how to care for them correctly.

 Habitat